VPN Slowing You Down? Try These Steps to Speed Things Up

 Let's face it: Using a virtual private network will slow down your internet speed -- often by 50% or more.

-It's the nature of how VPNs work, and there's really no way around it.
-However, there are a few things you can try to get the fastest possible speeds out of your VPN connection.
+It's the nature of how VPNs work, and there's unfortunately no way around it.
+However, there are a few things you can try if you want to get the fastest possible speeds out of your VPN connection.

-A VPN encrypts your internet traffic while routing your connection through a secure server in a location of your choosing.
-This process is the primary reason behind the loss in internet speeds you're likely to experience when connecting to a VPN server.
+A VPN encrypts your online traffic while routing your internet connection through a secure server in a remote location of your choosing.
+This is the process that's primarily responsible for the loss in internet speeds you're likely to experience when connecting to a VPN server.
 It takes time to encrypt and decrypt your traffic and for your data to make the round trip to the VPN server and back to your device.

 Other factors, such as the VPN protocol you're using or how many people are using the same VPN server you're connecting through, can also contribute to the overall speed loss.